-Embracing Risk and Growth: Wrapping My 2022 at Replit
+Embracing Risk and Growth: Wrapping My 2022

 Note: this update was originally sent as a newsletter.
 Sign up for timely updates.